shastrichavan/Springboot-curd-with-Thymeleaf-and-JPA/README.md

 # Springboot-curd-with-Thymeleaf-and-JPA
-Follow belwo steps for run this project:
+Follow below steps for run this project:
 1)first create database using mysql. query for database: create database studentdb.